State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Testing

 Florida's total number of people tested is 5,786,305, which is 26.9 percent of the state's population behind No. 1 California, No. 2 New York, No. 3 Texas and No. 4 Illinois.
-Florida is ninth lowest in the nation in tests per million: 268,893.
+Florida is eighth lowest in the nation in tests per million at 268,893.

-On Tuesday, the overall Florida positive rate remained at 13.17 percent over two days.
+The overall Florida positive rate increased to 13.18 percent from 13.17 percent the day before.

 In Palm Beach County, the last time the first-time rate has been above 10.0 percent was 10.2 percent on Aug.
 4.